powderflask/django_document_catalogue/docs/pages/settings.rst

     DOCUMENT_CATALOGUE_LIST_VIEW_PLUGINS = ('document_catalogue.plugins.SessionOrderedViewPlugin', )

-* Value is a dotted path to a plugin class that extends :code:`document_catalogue.plugins.AbstractViewPlugin`
+* Value is a tuple of dotted paths to plugin classes that extends :code:`document_catalogue.plugins.AbstractViewPlugin`

 See :ref:`doc-list-plugins`